Fall 2009 - EE 381J Probability and Stochastic Processes I

 Midterm and Final Exams

-dates and the locations of the exams are below:
+dates for the exams are below:

-No make-up exams will be given for the mid-terms.
+No make-up midterm exams will be given.

 the course grade will be based on the homework and midterm exams.